NSW Oysters

 Oyster farmers in NSW employ a variety of farming methods in different areas of an estuary.
 Each method has advantages and disadvantages, and the choice of a particular technique depends on personal preference as well as the location and features of the lease area.
 A brief overview of different farming methods and stages of production can be found in this fact sheet.

-Oyster species
+Oyster Species

 Picture